 During 2012, Georgia Transmission refinanced debt related to certain outstanding PCBs and a CoBank bridge loan through the issuance of the Development Authority of Burke County PCBs (Georgia Transmission Corporation Vogtle Project), Series 2012, in the principal amount of approximately \$94.5 million.
 Georgia Transmission is the sole obligor with respect to the debt associated with these refinanced PCBs, which have a final maturity date of January 1, 2052.
 The PCBs had an original fixed term rate of 1.25% and an initial mandatory tender date of May 1, 2015.
 Subsequently, Georgia Transmission remarketed the PCBs in 2015 and, again, during 2018, retaining the structure and tenor (three years) of the original bonds.
 The fixed term rate on the latest remarketed PCBs is 2.5%.
 The next mandatory tender date is May 3, 2021.
+As of both December 31, 2020, and December 31, 2019, Georgia Transmission had an outstanding balance of \$94.5 million on its PCB debt.

 Georgia Transmission has a \$230 million shelf loan facility from CFC.
-The purpose of the shelf loan is to fund a portion of Georgia Transmission's projected capital expenditures, primarily those that are not eligible for RUS funding.
-Advances under the new facility are available for a five-year term (through 2021) and may be extended for an additional five years.
-Georgia Transmission did not advance funds from this facility during 2018 or 2017.
+The main purpose of the shelf loan is to fund a portion of Georgia Transmission's projected capital expenditures, primarily those that are not eligible for RUS funding.
+Advances under the new facility are available for a five-year term (through 2021); however, the term may be extended for an additional five years.
+During 2020, Georgia Transmission advanced approximately \$57 million, which replaced \$57 million in prepaid long-term FFB debt.
+In 2019, approximately \$20 million was advanced to fund certain transmission projects not funded through FFB.
+As of December 31, 2020, and December 31, 2019, Georgia Transmission had outstanding balances of \$118.7 million and \$67.5 million on its combined CFC debt, respectively.